Arzoka/WorkplaceBO_M2/README.md

 - Agreements completed, and accepted by everyone!

 26/11/2022:
--changed agreements to TAC (terms and conditions)
+- changed Agreements.docx to TAC.docx (terms and conditions)